 In this early stage of ALS, safety needs, around the house and outside the home, are important.
 Slippery floors, scatter rugs and other hazards should be eliminated, both at home and at work.
 A cane may provide stability when weakness is mild.
 A brace that supports the foot and ankle can keep a dragging foot from interfering with walking.
 He may need to use a wheelchair for especially tiring excursions, such as going to a mall.

 As weakness progresses, over several months or possibly years, a wheelchair may become necessary most or all of the time.
-Many people say the wheelchair is, at this stage, a welcome relief from the constant strain of walking with weakened muscles and the fear of falling.
+Many people with ALS say the wheelchair is, at this stage, a welcome relief from the constant strain of walking with weakened muscles and the fear of falling.
 The wheelchair can be thought of as preserving, not decreasing, a person’s mobility and independence.

 Sometimes (in about a quarter of those with the disease), ALS starts in the mouth and throat muscles, rather than in the limbs or trunk.
 In these cases, the main problems are difficulty speaking, either in forming words with the lips and tongue or producing sound from the vocal cords, or both.
 There may be difficulty with chewing and swallowing food, posing a choking hazard.